carlosrosan/Inspection_webapp/README.md

-# 🔍 Nuclear Fuel Rod Inspection System
+# 🔍 Inspection Reporting System

-A comprehensive Django-based web application for managing nuclear fuel rod inspections with photo documentation, quality control, and role-based access management.
+A comprehensive Django-based web application for managing industrial inspections with photo documentation, quality control, and role-based access management.

 ## 📋 Overview

-The Nuclear Fuel Rod Inspection System is a professional-grade web application designed for nuclear industry professionals to:
+The Inspection Reporting System is a professional-grade web application designed for industry professionals to:

 - **Create and manage product inspections** with detailed information and metadata
 - **Upload and organize inspection photos** with categorization and captions